RetroReversing/retroReversing/pages/n64/Mario-Kart-64.md

 <img src="/public/games/Mario Kart 64 (USA).png" class="wow slideInLeft postImage" />

 <div markdown="1">
-Game was made by Nintendo EAD and was released in Europe on June 24th, 1997.
+The Game was made by Nintendo EAD and was released in Europe on June 24th, 1997.
 The development team consisted of 8 programmers under the lead of Masato Kimura, 7 artists under the direction of Visual Director Tadashi Sugiyama, Audio by Taro Bando and all being supervised by the producer Shigeru Miyamoto [^1].

 The source code is almost completely written in C and compiled with IDO C compiler (Unknown version).